FIRE Guidelines and Application

 FIRE's Two Programs

-New applicants must first apply to the FIRE Consultancy.
-If accepted, you may be invited to apply to the Virtual Newsroom with grants.
-Both programs are reviewed below.
+New applicants and anyone seeking FIRE grants must first apply to the FIRE Consultancy.
+If accepted, you may be invited to apply to the Virtual Newsroom with grants—including the new Greenlight Grants.
+The programs are reviewed below.

 FIRE Consultancy